 There is not one best option for stormwater treatment.
 It is best to consider variables such as maintenance and operation costs, available area within the solar panel farm, and the geographical and topographical setting of your solar panel farm when planning for stormwater management.

-Traditional BMP volume required can be calculated using the following calculation:

-Vbmp = Vreq - Vcredit

-Vreq = Infiltration Volume Required = 1” times impervious surface including panels (ac-ft)

-Vcredit = Disconnected Impervious Volume Credit from excel spreadsheet calculator (ac-ft)

-Vbmp = Traditional BMP volume required (ac-ft)